 Event Cloud Sources can export their data both into Segment warehouses, and into other enabled Segment integrations that work with event data.

 Object Cloud App Sources can export data and import it directly into a Segment warehouse.
 You must have a Segment warehouse enabled before you enable these.
 From the warehouse, you analyze your data with SQL, or use Personas’s SQL Traits to build audiences.
 Some examples of Object Cloud sources are Salesforce (account information), Zendesk (support cases), and Stripe (payments information).

 In the app, data from website, mobile, and server sources can go to a warehouse or to destinations.
 Object Cloud-App Source data can only go to Warehouses.

 Sources are functionally comprised of either one or both of the following components: a “sync” component and a “streaming” component.
 They work together to populate logical collections of data based on upstream resource availability and following data normalization best practices.
 These collections may be either events (append only data streams, akin to “facts” in data warehousing parlance) or objects (dimensional values that may be updated based on changes in state upstream).

-When you enable a source and grant us access by pasting an API key or authenticating with OAuth, Segment starts a scheduled job on your behalf which makes requests to the downstream tool, normalizes and transforms the data, and forwards the data to the Segment API.
-We make an effort to use as few API calls as possible, opting to fetch only data that has changed since the previous sync where possible.
-This can be an intensive process, especially on first sync, so we have lots of affordances in place for retries and to respect rate limits imposed by the partner.
+You enable a cloud source from the Segment web app, and grant Segment access by pasting an API key or authenticating with OAuth.
+Segment then starts a scheduled job on your behalf which makes requests to the downstream tool, normalizes and transforms the data, and forwards that data to the Segment API.

 We make an effort to be respectful of your API call allotments and limits.
 For example, in the case of Salesforce, we issue only one query per collection per run, using the absolute minimum number of API calls possible (typically about 350/day).